Common Law Notice: A Complete Guide for Canadian Employers

 Fixed-term contract employees

-Common law notice is not available to employees who have a fixed-term contract.
+Common law notice is not generally available to employees who have a fixed-term contract.
 Instead, if an employee has been dismissed in breach of contract of a fixed-term contract, they are usually entitled to the balance of their term.

 This amount can vastly differ, depending on how much time the employee has left in their contract.
 For example, an employee on a two-year contract who has been terminated after only one year will be owed one whole year’s pay, while one with only two months left will be entitled to a significantly lower amount.